anquanscan/sec-tools/README.md

 [Pukeko](https://github.com/francesco1119/Pukeko): Pukeko goes in the wild, create tailored wordlists and enumerate credentials from a local folder
 [splatoonhackingpack](https://github.com/louissmokesbackwoods/splatoonhackingpack): tools for splatoon modding(click link to become staff) (all credit to ashteam, tunip3,povlur,cyan,oatmealdome,yahya14,amibu01,gudenau,leanny,everyone else)
 [Fenix-VM](https://github.com/crocup/Fenix-VM): Backend logic implementation for Vulnerability Management System
 [hacktoberfest2021](https://github.com/namishkhanna/hacktoberfest2021): Make your first PR.
 A beginner friendly repository made specifically for open source beginners.
 Add any program under any language (it can be anything from a simple program to a complex data structure algorithm).
 Happy coding...
+[Domaineer](https://github.com/c0del1ar/Domaineer): Domain Engineer or Domaineer is Semi-Auto Bot to gaining data from domains